Snowflake-Labs/sfquickstarts/site/sfguides/src/intro_to_machine_learning_with_snowpark_ml_for_python/intro_to_machine_learning_with_snowpark_ml_in_python.md

 - Open a new terminal window and execute the following commands in the same terminal window:

-  1. Create the conda environment and activate it.
+  1. Create the conda environment.
   ```
   conda env create -f conda_env.yml
   ```